2024 Program Topics

 Instruments and Observations

-Session Chairs: Fred Winiberg, NASA Jet Propulsion Laboratory
+Session Chairs: Frank Winiberg, NASA Jet Propulsion Laboratory

 Instrumentation is fundamental to observing and understanding atmospheric chemistry, both in the field and in the laboratory.
 We invite presentations focused on current and future instrumentation for the study of gas, particle, and heterogeneous phase species and chemistry.
 Both in-situ methods (e.g., laser spectroscopy and mass-spectrometry) and remote sensing techniques (e.g., LIDAR and radiometry) will be considered for this session.
 Presentations focused on the development and characterization of new instrumentation or exciting new observations/laboratory results enabled by unique instrumentation are highly encouraged.